Feature #1448

 Yes, exactly this plugin i meant.

-Updated by Michael Hagmann about 1 month ago
+Updated by Michael Hagmann over 12 years ago

 +1 Tagging would be incredibly useful